 Walton was the No. 1 seed, hadn’t lost a set during a 10-match winning streak leading to the final, and hadn’t dropped a set to a Georgia team since a 3-2 victory Sept.
-1 over AAAA champion Pope, which won the AAAA state title on the same court earlier Saturday.
+1 over AAAA champion , which on the same court earlier Saturday.

 But Harrison held the top ranking in the Prep Country/GACA coaches poll, and the Lady Hoyas came close to proving the coaches correct.

 Harrison led 15-10 in the first set before the Lady Raiders scored eight points in a row, and Harrison never trailed in the second set.